PureStorage-OpenConnect/zero-touch-provisioner/Readme.md

-# Flash Array and Flash Blade Zero Touch Provisioners
+# FlashArray and FlashBlade Zero Touch Provisioners

-Pure Storage Flash Array and Flash Blade Zero Touch Provisioner.
+Pure Storage FlashArray and FlashBlade Zero Touch Provisioner.
 This lighweight application allows engineers to remotely initialize a new FA or FB using this cross-platform console application.

 ## Getting Started